gustavo-alberto/MicroManipulatorStepper/README.md

 ### ⚙ Electronics

+WARNING: someone pointed out a mistake in the current board (misplaced via shorts 5V rail diode to ground), DO NOT PRODUCE IT AS IS !
+The error will be corrected in the folowing days.

 The electronics are designed in **KiCAD** and only commonly available modules (motor drivers and MCU boards) are used and connected by a simple PCB.
 No SMD soldering is required to populate the board to make the build extra accessible.
 For usual winding resistance of your motors, the device should be powered by $${\color{lightgreen} 5V-6V }$$ to keep current and heating to a reasonable level.